codeanywhere/documentation-old/quicktutorial.md

 <img src="images/createfile.png" width="250" height="auto">

 You can see in your file tree that your Container is already updated!
-Go to your file and enter some code - in this example we created an simple “Hello World” app.
+Go to your file and enter some code - in this example we created a simple “Hello World” app.

 <img src="images/indexphp.png" width="300" height="auto">